Replico-Stypa/replit.github.io/programming-ide/getting-started-nix.md

 The `default.nix` file will use `nix-env` to construct an environment where the derivation in `default.nix` is built and added to the shell.

 Now let's take a look at the `.replit` file.
-This file defines what command will get executed when we click the "Run" button, and what custom environment variables will be available to our repl.
+This file defines what command will get executed when we click the "Run" button, and [much more](https://docs.replit.com/programming-ide/configuring-repl).
 The run command in this file should look something like the example below.
 You can use any binary made available by your `replit.nix` file in this run command.

 ```bash
 run = "cowsay Welcome to nix on Replit!"